Students battle Sexual Assault at School

 In New York City, there is only one Title IX coordinator responsible for multiple schools totaling over 1 million students.
 It’s nearly impossible for one person to gain control over the sexual assault problem.
 The sex discrimination attorney said, “This is a Chancellor problem.
 Someone is refusing to prioritize sexual assault.”

-The American Association of University Women completed a sexual harassment survey to determine how many students endured a part of sexual harassment.
+The American Association of University Women completed a sexual harassment survey to determine how many students endured a part of the sexual harassment.
 The results indicated that 48% of the student experienced sexual harassment during the 2010 -2011 academic year.

 The city agreed to review the sexual assaults complaints and submit a response to the Office of Civil Rights (OCR) according to the Department of Education’s Deputy Press Secretary.
 The safety of the students and administrative staff is allegedly the most important concern to the city, and somehow sexual violence still manages to harm the youth of NYC, and get away with it.
 The policies designed for students safety failed to be followed, which documents and handles incidents of sexual harassment.